The Vitamin D Myth Discouraging Black People From Wearing Sunscreen

 Welcome to Sun Blocked, Refinery29’s global call to action to wake up to the serious dangers of tanning.
 No lectures or shaming, we promise.
 Instead, our goal is to arm you with the facts you need to protect your skin to the best of your ability, because there’s no such thing as safe sun.

 Of all the Black hair and skincare myths I’ve heard throughout the years as a magazine editor (and among my family and friends), the most pervasive is the “Black people don’t need sunscreen” myth.
 I’ve heard every anti-sunscreen conspiracy theory there is.
 You may have, too.
 Our ancestors never wore sunscreen!
-Black people in hot climates don’t wear sunscreen so why should we?
+Black people in hot climates don’t wear sunscreen so why should we in the UK?
 Aren’t Black people immune to UV rays?
-While these are somewhat legitimate queries — especially considering Black people are rarely included in skincare research — dermatologists and estheticians are clear: Yes, Black and brown people should wear sunscreen.
-Period.
+While these are somewhat legitimate queries — especially considering Black people are rarely included in skincare research — dermatologists and aestheticians are clear: Yes, Black and brown people should wear sunscreen.
+Full stop.

 AdvertisementADVERTISEMENT

-Regularly applied SPF is the best defense against harmful UVA and UVB rays, premature aging, hyperpigmentation, and skin cancer — this includes melanated people who are less likely to develop sunburn.
+Regularly applied SPF is the best defence against harmful UVA and UVB rays, premature ageing, hyperpigmentation and skin cancer — this includes melanated people who are less likely to develop sunburn.
 And yet, recently a colleague asked a question that made me pause: “If Black and brown people are more prone to vitamin D deficiency should Black people wear sunscreen?”

-For R29’s Sunblocked series, Black dermatologists and estheticians helped Unbothered demystify the science concerning vitamin D and sunscreen to ensure misinformation doesn’t stand in the way of adequate sun protection.
+For R29’s Sunblocked series, Black dermatologists and aestheticians helped Unbothered demystify the science concerning vitamin D and sunscreen to ensure misinformation doesn’t stand in the way of adequate sun protection.

 Does wearing sunscreen prevent vitamin D absorption in darker skin tones?